Simple ergonomic handling

 The two final assembly cycles involve the installation of the lifting masts and the batteries.
 Cranes that have higher load capacities and special design features were needed for this work inside the assembly line.
 On the one hand, the mast has to be tilted when it is installed, which results in inclined pull.
 In addition, although they are performed in the immediate vicinity of each other, the various steps have to be completed separately.

-The solution: two single-girder overhead travelling cranes that have a span of 14.15 metres travel on one runway.
+The solution: two single-girder overhead traveling cranes that have a span of 14.15 meters travel on one runway.
 To enable them to approach each other as closely as possible, the end carriages were designed to form an asymmetric arrangement.
 Any possible collisions are prevented by a two-stage safety cut-off system.
 The type EPDE crane that is used for installation of the lifting masts is equipped with a 3.2-tonne DR-Pro rope hoist, which has a double rope guide that permits inclined pull of the load.
-To ensure that the horizontal forces are safely handled when the mast is tilted, the two end carriages were also equipped with a total of four travel drives, which hold the crane in position down to the last millimetre.
+To ensure that the horizontal forces are safely handled when the mast is tilted, the two end carriages were also equipped with a total of four travel drives, which hold the crane in position down to the last millimeter.
 The second crane, a type EPKE, had to achieve particularly low approach dimensions.
 For this reason, a 2.5-tonne DC-Pro chain hoist was installed.
 Thanks to the use of frequency inverters for three directions of motion, the loads can be precisely and easily positioned.

 For control of the cranes, Linde decided to use only cable-connected DST control pendants for fatigue-free operation.
 For the large number of assembly steps that have to be carried out in the available space, the planning engineers prefer to keep the workers in direct contact with the various processes at the forklift truck production facility.